kamilwilk/ansible-workstation-fedora/README.md

 Xfce desktop environment using bspwm as a tiling window manager.
 A little bit of theming to make things look nice.

-Included a task for deploying QEMU/KVM including tweaks to make GPU passthrough possible and play nice with Windows 10.
+Included a task for deploying QEMU/KVM including tweaks to make GPU passthrough possible, make Windows 10 play nice, and allow nested virtualization.

 Barrier is a software kvm for my keyboard and mouse between my Fedora host and Windows guest.